 Why Not Store Wedding Photos Separately?

-By using the drives for new photos, you will be alerted to a possible drive failure much faster than if you just make copies and leave them be.
-While I do believe a good solid state will be fine for years in a climate controlled bank box or firesafe, it is important to periodically check on drives.
+By using the drives for new photos as well, you will be alerted to a possible drive failure much faster than if you just make copies and leave them be.
+While I do believe a good solid state will be fine for years in a climate controlled bank box or firesafe, it is important to periodically check on drives and plan to replace them every 5-10 years.
 Consider your wedding to be the starting point of a new family’s history.
 Once you set up good digital photo storage habits, you’ll create an archive over time.
+To maintain it, you will need to plan to upgrade the drives every 5-10 years or if you reach capacity.

 What Are More Ways to Ensure Our Digital Wedding Photos Last?